jasanchezmargallo/Coursera---Data-Science---Getting-and-Cleaning-Data-Project/README.md

 This repository contains the files for the Getting and Cleaning Data Course Project.

 ## run_analysis.R
+R script to transform raw data set in a tidy one.

 ## Tidy_Dat_Set.txt
 Tidy data set created in step 5 of the instructions.